hirosystems/docs/docs/stacks-2.1-upgrades.md

 <!-- todo: add links to API reference, once live -->

-- `StackingClient.getAccountBalanceLocked()` gets the locked balance of the address from a node (`/v2` endpoint)
+- `StackingClient.getAccountBalanceLocked()` retrieves the locked balance of the address from a node (`/v2` endpoint).
-- `StackingClient.getAccountExtendedBalance()` gets more detailed balances of the address from an API (`/extended` endpoint); this includes STX, FTs, and NFTs
+- `StackingClient.getAccountExtendedBalance()` retrieves more detailed balances of the address from an API (`/extended` endpoint); this includes STX, FTs, and NFTs.
-- `StackingClient.getDelegationStatus()` gets the `get-delegation-info` information of the address from a node (read-only contract call)
+- `StackingClient.getDelegationStatus()` retrieves the `get-delegation-info` information of the address from a node (read-only contract call).
-- `StackingClient.getPoxOperationInfo()` gets information about the current period of transition to PoX-2
+- `StackingClient.getPoxOperationInfo()` retrieves information about the current period of transition to PoX-2.

 ### Migration

-Previous `@stacks/stacking` releases will automatically switch to the new PoX contract (in Period 2b).
+Previous `@stacks/stacking` releases will automatically switch to the new PoX contract (in Period 2b.
 However, if you want to use the new methods detailed above, you need to update to `@stacks/stacking` to a version >=`6.0.0`.

 ```
 npm install @stacks/stacking@^6.0.0